pademinune/Armor-Penetration-Calculator/readme.md

 This mod also tells you when a shot will ricochet.

+## Installation

+Since this mod relies on GUIFlash, you will need two `.wotmod` files.

+1. Download the latest version of `armor-pen-calc-x.x.x.wotmod` from releases.

+2. Download `GUIFlash.wotmod`.

+3. Put both mods in your `mods/x.x.x.x/` folder found in your local World of Tanks installation folder.

+4. Launch World of Tanks and the labels will appear when looking at an enemy tank.

 ## Probability Details

 In World of Tanks, a shell's actual penetration is sampled from a Gaussian distribution ranging from 75% to 125% of its average penetration value.
 The 25% deviation from the mean is treated as the 3-sigma point.